bluwy/website/src/projects/release-for-reddit/index.md

   - GitHub Action
 ---

 A GitHub Action to automate submitting a release post on Reddit.
-This was also my submission for [GitHub Hackathon](https://githubhackathon.com/).
+This was my second submission for [GitHub Hackathon](https://githubhackathon.com/).

 <!-- endexcerpt -->

 ## What I've Learned

-I had previous experience with GitHub Actions by helping with prebuilt binaries in [node-argon2](https://github.com/ranisalt/node-argon2/pull/242), but building an action from scratch gave me a great insight on GitHub's approach to CI/CD, which is highly flexible and extensible compared to other solutions.
+After the first submission for [Substitute String](https://github.com/marketplace/actions/substitute-string), I wanted to do something more useful.
+This action gave me the opportunity to work with external APIs which includes authentication, authorization and calling endpoints.

+I had some trouble with Reddit's API which oddly doesn't work with my main account.
+I had to open a new account which surprisingly worked straight away.
+New accounts are throttled when submitting posts or comments so it was a great chance for me to develop timeout handlings.